PaasmerIoT/SBC-Python-SDK-V2_0_2_1/Readme.md

 ```

-* Connect the ZigBee Coordinator device to the RaspberryPi through the USB2.0 cable.
+* Connect the ZigBee Coordinator device to the Single Board Computer through the USB2.0 cable.
 (Only is ZigBee is used)

 * Go to the diectory below.